constanzafierro/constanzafierro.github.io/_posts/2020-05-22-recipes-open-domain-chatbot.markdown

 ---
 {% include scripts.html %}

 > ([Roller et. al, 2020](https://arxiv.org/abs/2004.13637)).
-This paper studies in depth the performance of a chatbot based in the Transformer.
+This paper studies in depth the performance of a chatbot based on the Transformer.
 It shows that it's able to respond in a really human way, and it's able to maintain a chit chat conversation.
 However, they also show that the model lacks in-depth knowledge, it forgets facts stated before and it tends to repeat what the other locutor is saying.

 ### What does it propose?

 It constructs different chatbots based on the Transformer, and it analyses different axes of developing a chatbot.
 It finds that:

-- Fine tuning in datasets that focus on personality, empathy, knowledge, etc. Makes the chatbot more human (even when using smaller models).
+- Fine tuning on datasets that focus on personality, empathy, knowledge, etc. Makes the chatbot more human (even when using smaller models).
 - It tries different decoding strategies, showing that beam search can be as good or better than  sampling.
 - It presents the flaws of the developed models.